 Click here to see the Bluebell Railway Gallery

-The next set of images on Picture Gallery 1 are of Powderham Belvedere in Devon, a tower folly built on the Powderham Castle Estate.
+The next set of images on this page are of Powderham Belvedere in Devon, a tower folly built on the Powderham Castle Estate.
 Looking over the River Exe the views were magnificent, it was an amazing place to take photographs, my thanks go to Heléne in Sweden who emailed me with the name of the site.

 I have printed the images “hard” with plenty of contrast, this produces almost a Gothic feel to the images.